 4 Neck Exercises to Prevent and Relieve Pain

-Whether you tweaked it by sleeping in a less-than-ideal position, or you spent too many hours hunched over your computer, or if it’s just the result of stress, “neck pain will usually resolve within a few days to a week,” says Armin Tehrany, M.D., an orthopedic surgeon and founder of Manhattan Orthopedic Care.
+Whether you tweaked it by sleeping in an awkward position, or you spent too many hours hunched over your computer, or it’s just the result of stress, “neck pain will usually resolve within a few days to a week,” says Tehrany.
 “If it’s getting worse or if you have weakness or tingling, pain, burning or numbness radiating down your arms, see a doctor.

 A research review published in the journal PLoS One found that acupressure (massaging traditional acupuncture points) is helpful in treating chronic neck pain.
 Try these points to ease tension:

 – Press the thumb of your right hand on the webbing between your left thumb and index finger and put your right index finger underneath to squeeze the muscles.
 You should feel an achy sensation.
 Hold for 30 seconds then repeat on the other side.

 – Next, place your fingers of both hands on either side of your spine at the base of your skull.
 Slide them out to the side about an inch (you should feel them fall into a trough as you drop off the muscle).
 Press deeply here and hold for 30 seconds.

 7 Tips for Managing Neck Pain

 Apply heat treatment

 If your neck feels sore, tight or stiff, place a heating pad on it for 10-15 minutes.
 “You want to use heat for sore muscles, especially in the morning because you’ve usually slept with your neck in the same position for eight hours,” says Tehrany.
 (If you’ve had the air conditioner running all night, heat can be especially helpful to your neck muscles the next morning.)